osmocom/osmo-ccid-firmware/README.md

 Our coding standards are described at
 <https://osmocom.org/projects/cellular-infrastructure/wiki/Coding_standards>

-We us a gerrit based patch submission/review process for managing contributions.
+We use a gerrit based patch submission/review process for managing contributions.
 Please see
 <https://osmocom.org/projects/cellular-infrastructure/wiki/Gerrit> for
 more details